Key takeaways:

 DDNS solves this by:

-• Providing a static hostname.
-It links your changing IP to a static (unchanging) hostname, like myhomeserver.ddns.net
+- Providing a static hostname.
+It links your changing IP address to a static (unchanging) hostname, such as myhomeserver.ddns.net.

 IP addresses change because many internet providers don’t give each customer a fixed, permanent address.
 Instead, they assign one from a shared pool each time your modem reconnects, like when there’s a power outage, the router restarts, or your lease with the provider expires.